marmelab/react-admin/docs/IfCanAccess.md

 `ra-rbac` shows a Not Found page when users try to access a page they don't have the permissions for.
 It is considered good security practice not to disclose to a potentially malicious user that a page exists if they are not allowed to see it.

-However, should you prefer to show an Access Denied screen in those cases, you can do so by specifying a `fallback` component in `<IfCanAccess>`:
+However, should you prefer to show an 'Access Denied' screen in those cases, you can do so by specifying a `fallback` component in `<IfCanAccess>`:

 ```tsx
 // in src/posts/PostCreate.tsx